memgraph/docs/user_technical/how_to_guides/import-data.md

 ## How to Import Data?

 Memgraph comes with tools for importing data into the database.
-Currently, only [import of CSV](#import-csv) formatted is supported.
+Currently, only [import of CSV](#import-csv) format is supported.
 We plan to support more formats in the future.
 Furthermore, [cypher queries](#import-cypher) saved in a file can be imported with `mg_client` running in non-interactive mode.

 ### CSV Import Tool {#import-csv}